GPUOpen-Tools/radeon_compute_profiler/docs/source/outputfiles.rst

 * The handle of the context.
 * The device name.

-OpenCL™ Kernel dispatch Enqueue commands contain the following additional data appended to the end of the API line:
+OpenCL Kernel dispatch Enqueue commands contain the following additional data appended to the end of the API line:

 * The handle of the kernel.